Adjunct Professor, Faculty of Design

 Then in 2013, with early members of the Strongly Sustainable Business Model Group, Antony convened an international team to bring to market the Flourishing Enterprise Innovation Toolkit including the Flourishing Business Canvas.
 The Toolkit is based on his recent graduate research in which he designed and evaluated an ontology and canvas for strongly sustainable business models.
 His research is now published as four increasingly well cited peer-reviewed articles in respected journals (citations and manuscripts here).
 His research significantly extended the earlier profit-focused Business Model Ontology and the popular visual collaborative practitioner design tool the Business Model Canvas.
 (For a practitioner introduction to the research see these blog posts).

-The Flourishing Enterprise Innovation Toolkit provides business leaders with a comprehensive view of the key factors necessary to design innovative business models that are simultaneously socially beneficial, environmentally regenerative and financially viable - i.e. fit-for-purpose in the changed and changing world of the 21st Century.
-The Toolkit includes an integrated collaborative visual design tool, the Flourishing Business Canvas, design principles and methods for designing better business models, along with patterns and case studies.
+The Flourishing Enterprise Innovation Toolkit provides business leaders with a comprehensive view of the key factors necessary to design innovative strategy using business models that are simultaneously socially beneficial, environmentally regenerative and financially viable - i.e. fit-for-purpose in the changed and changing world of the 21st Century.
+The Toolkit includes an integrated collaborative visual design tool, the Flourishing Business Canvas, design principles and methods for designing better business strategies, along with patterns and case studies.

 1. Lean for Flourishing Startups "Innovating Innovation with the Startup Ecosystem".
 This project is focused on learning, content, methods and tools to help organizations encouraging entrepreneurs and their startups to benefit from the innovative flourishing approach.
 Based on its integrated Flourishing Entrepreneurship competency model, Lean for Flourishing works with entrepreneurial encouragers (accelerators, incubators, co-working space, corporate innovation centres etc.) to enable them to innovate they way they help entrepreneurs be innovative and achieve their goals.

 In addition, for over 10 years Antony designed and delivered undergraduate, graduate and professional courses at the Ted Rogers School of Management, Ryerson University (Toronto) focused on the business case, people, process and technology aspects of improving business processes.
 From 2014 onwards he has developed and delivered hands-on courses on Flourishing Enterprise Design and Lean for Flourishing Entrepreneurship that have been delivered internationally.
 This has included programs delivered via the pan-European Union climate change initiative EIT-Climate-KIC, ia the Centre for Social Innovation's OCE Ontario Social Impact Voucher Program funded Flourishing Business Model Innovation Accelerator, and via the sLab's Ontario Centres of Excellence funded DesignJam program.
-In 2017 he also delivered a graduate course "Total Sustainability Management" (SEP770) at the McMaster University W. Booth School of Engineering Practice's Masters program.
+In 2017 he delivered a graduate course "Total Sustainability Management" (SEP770) at the McMaster University W. Booth School of Engineering Practice's Masters program.

 Antony is a graduate of York Universitys' faculties of Environmental Studies and Schulich School of Business with a Masters of Environmental Studies in Business Model Design and Sustainability and a Graduate Diploma in Business and the Environment.